bitwiseworks/python-os2/Doc/library/zipfile.rst

    .. note::

-      The ZIP file format does not support timestamps before 1980.
+      The ZIP format supports multiple timestamp fields in different locations (central directory, extra fields for NTFS/UNIX systems, etc.).
+This attribute specifically returns the timestamp from the central directory.
+The central directory timestamp format in ZIP files does not support timestamps before 1980.
+While some extra field formats (such as UNIX timestamps) can represent earlier dates, this attribute only returns the central directory timestamp.

+      The central directory timestamp is interpreted as representing local time, rather than UTC time, to match the behavior of other zip tools.

 .. attribute:: ZipInfo.compress_type